redbtn/alpha-sensor/README.txt

 #Objective
 This project try to combine Arduino Uno and Orange Pi Zero.
 Arduino Uno read DHT22 sensor, control fan and send data to oled and serial port.
-Orange Pi Zero will read serial data and save data into data.json and serve python flask as web service to provide simple realtime dashboard graphical data.
+Orange Pi Zero will read data from serial port and save data into data.json and serve python flask as web service to provide simple realtime dashboard graphical data.

 #Requirements:
 Arduino Uno